 SWO 530.
 SOCIAL WELFARE POLICY ANALYSIS.
+Application of analytical frameworks to social welfare policies and programs.
 3

 SWO 592.
 SPECIAL TOPICS IN SOCIAL WORK.
+Current developments in Social Work.
 1-6

 DEPARTMENT OF SPEECH AND HEARING SCIENCES

 SHS 500.
 SPEECH AND HEARING SCIENCES.
 Recognition and management of children and adults with speech, language, and hearing disorders.
 3